Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!_slides.md

 - Within SC's lifecycle it is often necessary to perform an upgrade or a bugfix.
 - Contract's code and it's instance are separated.
-- Contract's address can be updated to point to a code stored on-chain.
+- Contract's address can be updated to point to a different code stored on-chain.

 NOTE:
-append only != immutable
+- append only != immutable
-proxy pattern known from e.g. solidity is still possible Within the Substrate framework contract's code is stored on-chain and it's instance is a pointer to that code, al
+- proxy pattern known from e.g. solidity is still possible
+- within the Substrate framework contract's code is stored on-chain and it's instance is a pointer to that code

 ---